 Further information regarding reopening and contacts and resources for visitors can be found on the Reopening Northeastern website.

-Events will follow Massachusetts state guidelines for gatherings.
-Indoor gatherings should not exceed 25 people in a single enclosed, indoor space.
+Events will follow Massachusetts state guidelines for gatherings and City of Boston guidelines.
+Gatherings at event venues and in public settings are currently limited to 100 people indoors and 150 people outdoors, with all participants maintaining six-feet physical distancing.
 Our global network locations in North America will follow these guidelines as well, unless their local or state guidelines are more restrictive.

 Any event participant must follow the state or province entry guidelines, if they are traveling to the location, and all university and state guidelines.
-In Massachusetts, travel guidelines state that anyone from a non-exempt state must have proof of a negative COVID-19 test within the last 72 hours or must quarantine for 14 days.
+In Massachusetts, a travel advisory states that travelers should quarantine for 10 days, with exemptions for people who are fully vaccinated or who receive a negative result on a COVID-19 test administered not more than 72 hours prior to their arrival.

-All in-person event requests will be reviewed by the events committee and must contain a compelling statement of why the event must be held in person and cannot be done virtually.
+All in-person event requests, including for conferences, will be reviewed by the University Events Committee and must contain an event plan, including a compelling statement of why the event must be held in person and cannot be done virtually.
 Please include the event program and the target audience.

-To request approval of an in-person gathering of up to 25 people at a regional campus, please email email@example.com to submit a request.
+To request approval of an in-person gathering at a regional campus, please use the pre-approval form and your request will be automatically forwarded to the Events Committee for review.

-To request the use of space in the following areas, please email firstname.lastname@example.org to submit a request:
+To request the use of space in the following areas on the Boston campus, please email firstname.lastname@example.org to submit a request and your request will be automatically forwarded to the Events Committee for review:

 - Matthews Arena